billkellett/alwaysonsql-jdbc-v2/README.md

 # alwaysonsql-jdbc-v2
 Java resource for DataStax AlwaysOnSQL Workshop

-This is an IntelliJ Java project.
+This is a Maven-based Java project built with IntelliJ.
 Note that .gitignore ignores the entire .idea folder.

 Before starting the project, **you must install the AlwaysOnSQL JDBC Driver in your local Maven repository**.
 The driver can be downloaded from the DataStax documentation site.
 Go to https://docs.datastax.com/en/landing_page/doc/landing_page/current.html and scroll down to "JDBC/ODBC Drivers."